adamdotjs/arctis/README.md

 [![Preview in vscode.dev](https://img.shields.io/badge/preview%20in-vscode.dev-blue)](https://vscode.dev/theme/avidworks.arctis)

-Arctis borrows the brilliant syntax highlighting from Noctis (with color tweaks to maintain the original contrast ratios) and combines it with the beautiful, soothing UI from Nord.
-The result is what I think is truly a perfect combination.
+Arctis borrows the brilliant syntax highlighting from Noctis (with color tweaks) and combines it with the beautiful, soothing UI from Nord.
+The result is what I think is a perfect combination.

-#### v1.0 now includes an additional option with a darker UI!

-Keeping accessibility in mind, all syntax colors maintain at least WCAG 4.5:1 minimum contrast.
+Keeping accessibility in mind, most syntax colors maintain at least WCAG 4.5:1 minimum contrast.

 ### **Arctis**